EduMIPS64/edumips64/docs/design/web-ui-stories.md

-# Web UI User Stories (draft)
+# Web UI User Stories

-This is just a brainstorming of some user stories for the web UI, to be further refined, categorized and prioritized.
+This is a work-in-progress brainstorming of some user stories for the web UI, to be further refined, categorized and prioritized.
+Work is tracked in Issue #85.

 The user here is just the student or enthusiast interested in playing with a MIPS64 simulator.
 The context is always a desktop web interface, unless specified.

-# Compatibility
+## Compatibility

 1. open a MIPS64 assembly program from disk, or input it in a text area
 1. parsing a MIPS64 assembly program, having clear indications of errors